mbloch/mapshaper/docs/reference.html.md

 `label-text=`      Label text (set this to export points as labels).
 To create multiline labels, insert line delimiters into the label text.
 There are three possible line delimiters: the newline character, `\n` (backslash + "n"), and `<br>`.
 (When importing JSON data, `\n` in a JSON string is parsed as a newline and `\\n` is parsed as backslash + "n").
 Note that Mapshaper doesn't accept multiline strings as input on the command line.

 `text-anchor=`     Horizontal justification of label text.
 Possible values are: start, end or middle (the default).
+Note that `text-anchor` also decides where a block of text sits relative to its anchor point, so changing it moves a multiline label as well as justifying it; use `label-align=` to justify the lines without moving the label.

+`label-align=`     How the lines of a multiline label line up with each other: `left`, `center` or `right`.
+Unlike `text-anchor=`, this leaves the label where its position put it, so lines can be left-aligned in a label that is centred on its anchor.
+Holding the label still requires the width of its text, which only the web UI can measure; a label styled on the command line is justified as asked but moves as `text-anchor=` would move it.

 `dx=`              X offset of labels (default is 0)